machisuji/ssmd/SPECIFICATION.md

 ```

 The shortcuts are listed first.
 While they can be combined, sometimes it's easier and shorter to just use
-the explizit form shown in the last 2 lines.
+the explicit form shown in the last 2 lines.
 All of them can be nested, too.
 Moreover changes in volume (`[louder](v: +10dB)`) and pitch (`[lower](p: -4%)`) can also be given explicitly in relative values.

 ***